lukejacksonn/servor/README.md

 ## Features

-The motivation here was to write a package from the ground up with no dependencies; using only native, node and browser APIs to do some specific tasks with minimal code.

 - 🗂 Serves static content like scripts, styles, images from a given directory
 - ♻️ Reloads the browser when project files get added, removed or modified
 - 🗜 Uses gzip on common filetypes like html, css, js and json
 - 🔐 Supports https and http2 with trusted self signed certificates
 - 🖥 Redirects all path requests to a single file for frontend routing
 - 📦 Accepts both HTML and JavaScript files as the root file for a directory
-- 🔎 Discovers freely available ports to start on by default
+- 🔎 Discovers freely available ports to start if the default is in use
 - 📄 Renders directory listing for urls ending with a trailing slash
 - 🗃 Opens browser tab and code editor to streamline quick start